ManuelMeraz-Forks/robot_hacking_manual/0_introduction/README.md

 > Robotics is the art of system integration.
 Robots are systems of systems, devices that operate autonomously.

 It's important to highlight that all the previous definitions refer to technologies.
-Some are domain specific (e.g. OT) while others are agnostic to the domain (e.g. robotics) but **each one of them are means that serve the user for and end**.
+Some are domain specific (e.g. OT) while others are agnostic to the domain (e.g. robotics) but **each one of them are means that serve the user for an end**.

 ### Comparing the security across these technologies